InEngine-NET/InEngine.NET/docs-src/configuration.md

 # Configuration

 Configuration is accomplished by modifying the appsettings.json file that comes with the InEngine.NET binary distribution.
-The ==-c, --configuration== argument can also be used to specify an alternate configuration file.
+The **-c, --configuration** argument can also be used to specify an alternate configuration file.

 ```json